DninoAdnane/devextrem-dynamic-form/README.md

 ```javascript
 this.dxDynamicForm..generateDataToSend();
 ```
+this method will first check if the form is `valid`, if it's not, it return an empty array, and `display alerts` in fields in which there a validation error.

 ## Credits

 this project is based on [devextreme](https://github.com/DevExpress/DevExtreme) modules, an incredible cross-platform component containing everything you need to create responsive web apps.